prof-rossetti/internet-technologies/exercises/express-app/checkpoints/6-deploy.md

 web: node ./bin/www
 ```

-Commit these changes and try to re-deploy.
+Commit these changes with a message like "Setup Procfile", then re-deploy.
 Re-visit your site and see it working "in production".
 Nice!